JetBrains/intellij-sdk-docs/basics/architectural_overview/file_view_providers.md

 ## What can I do with an FVP?

-* To get the list of all languages for which PSI trees exist in a file: `fileViewProvider.getLanguages()`
+* To get the set of all languages for which PSI trees exist in a file: `fileViewProvider.getLanguages()`
 * To get the PSI tree for a particular language: `fileViewProvider.getPsi(language)`, where the `language` parameter can take values of the [Language](upsource:///platform/core-api/src/com/intellij/lang/Language.java) type defined in [StdLanguages](upsource:///platform/platform-api/src/com/intellij/lang/StdLanguages.java) class.
 For example, to get the PSI tree for XML, use `fileViewProvider.getPsi(StdLanguages.XML)`.
-* To find an element of a particular language at the specified offset in the file: `fileViewProvider.findElementAt(offset,language)`
+* To find an element of a particular language at the specified offset in the file: `fileViewProvider.findElementAt(offset, language)`

 ## How do I extend the FileViewProvider?